vijay0019/disease-diagnosis-phenotype-identification/README.md

 ## Dataset

 We are using the Rare Disease V1 Corpus from [Project NLP4Rare-cm-uc3m](https://github.com/cadovid/nlp4rare).
-For privacy reasons we couldn't upload the dataset to github, if you need it to run this project, please request it at, [Find the Email Address](https://github.com/isegura/NLP4RARE-CM-UC3M).
+For copyright reasons we couldn't upload the dataset to github, if you need it to run this project, please request it at, [Find the Email Address](https://github.com/isegura/NLP4RARE-CM-UC3M).

 ## Downloading the Model